-Auto Wreck Attorney in Shreveport, Bossier City, and Mansfield, Louisiana
+Auto Wreck Attorney in Bossier City, Mansfield, and Shreveport, LA

-Helping those who have been injured due to the fault of another in a car accident.
+Helping those who have been injured due to the fault of others in Louisiana car accidents.

 What Causes a Car Accident?

-There are a number of potential causes for a car accident, with any number of people holding liability.
-However, the number one cause of car wrecks in the United States is distracted driving.
+There are a number of potential causes for car accidents, with any number of people holding liability.
+However, the number one cause of auto accidents in the United States is distracted driving.
 Most often, this is a result of a driver texting or otherwise playing on their cell phone while operating a vehicle.